GoogleCloudPlatform/gke-istio-gce-demo/README.md

 #### Istio Control Plane

-The control plane is made up of the following set of components that act together to serve as the hub for the infrastructure's service management.
+The control plane is made up of the following set of components that act together to serve as the hub for the infrastructure's service management:

 - **Mixer**: a platform-independent component responsible for enforcing access control and usage policies across the service mesh and collecting telemetry